AlbertGazizov/opatch/README.md

     end
   end
 ```
 That's all!
-Now you have updated person:
+Now you have the person updated:
 ```ruby
   => #<Person:0x007f8bc42487c0 @name="Jim White", @address=#<Address:0x007f8bc4248838 @city="New York", @country="USA">>
 ```

 ### Creating nested objects
-Opatch allows you build nested objects if you specify build block.
+Opatch allows you to build nested objects if you specify build block.
-Lets see how it work if we want to build address when it wasn't created initialilly:
+Lets see how it works if we want to build address when it wasn't created initialilly:
 ```ruby
   person = Person.new(name: "John Smith")
   => #<Person:0x007f8bc40239e0 @name="John Smith", @address=nil>